GeoAnagn/SOD2D_Accel/README.md

   └ Main python file for the whitebox exploration of the modified SOD2D execution.
 - **Configuration_Tester.py**
   └ Python file for testing the configurations of the SOD2D exploration results.
+- **Scripts**
+  └ Folder containing the scripts for the SOD2D file replacement.
+- **Example**
+  └ Folder for the example file that the SOD2D will use.
 - **JSONs**
   - **Original_Info.json**
     └ Info file for SOD2D execution.
 (Detailed explanation in usage section.)